Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/30-UserInterface.md

 * ![Deselect All](images/menu_edit_deselect_all.png) Deselect All - Deselects all elements.

 ### Window menu

+In the window menu you can find actions about managing editors, views and preferences.

 * ![Editor](images/menu_window_editor.png) Editor - Displays a sub menu for options with regards to the current editor.
 * ![Toggle Split Editor (Horizontal)](images/menu_window_editor_split_horizontal.png) Toggle Split Editor (Horizontal) - Enables/disables horizontal split of the editor window.